Stapleford Stables, Stapleford Abbots, Essex.

 While there is no formal planning history of the site, aerial photographs demonstrate the presence of the building for over 10 years, and enforcement photos suggest the hard surface to the entrance was laid around 2003.
 Thus, the existing use can be considered lawful.
 As a stable block with no evidence of agricultural related use, the building and the hard surface areas should be treated as previously developed land.

-The proposal sites the building in a similar position to the stable block – the dwelling is wider but shorter than the existing block and is moved further from the entrance.
+The proposed residential development sites the building in a similar position to the stable block – the dwelling is wider but shorter than the existing block and is moved further from the entrance.
 The difference in overall footprint of the buildings is within 2 sq.m, the greater height and roof volume results in an increase of around 26%.
 The revised proposals include the removal of part of the existing hardstanding outside the residential curtilage.
 Overall therefore, the extent of development proposed is not considered to have a materially greater impact on the Green Belt.

 The proposal has no material impact on surrounding occupiers, all of which are well screened by the existing vegetation which is to be retained.
 At single storey, no adverse impact on daylight or outlook results.